2021 Toyota RAV4 Prime: Can its charge mode help boost MPG?

 On a longer trip, would it be more efficient to drive one of these vehicles as a hybrid most of the way, or to use the gas engine as a generator to fully refill the battery and then use electric power in selected spurts?

-The trip to Las Vegas provided an opportunity to put that theory to the test.
-For congruency, I filled up the RAV4 Prime’s gas tank to full before starting the journey in either direction, then drove in charge mode on the highway until the battery was full.
+The trip to Las Vegas provided an opportunity to put that theory to an admittedly flawed test that could give us some hints.
+I filled up the RAV4 Prime’s gas tank to full before starting the journey in either direction, then drove in charge mode on the highway until the battery was full.
 Once it was topped off, I reset the trip computer’s various mpg and EV usage figures to begin the test—and I simply repeated this pattern as long as needed.

 The first leg resulted in an average of 43.8 mpg over 271.0 miles, with the first 27.1 miles done purely on electric power.
 That calculates to a total of 5.59 gallons of gasoline consumed during the first leg.